How English Print Media Frames Human-Elephant Conflicts in India: Data Collection

 \subsection{NEgative Portrayal Lexicon (NEPL) Construction}

-To systematically identify lexical cues associated with negative representations of elephants in news reporting, we developed a domain-specific Negative Elephant Portrayal Lexicon (NEPL).
-The goal of this lexicon is not to compute weighted scores but rather to provide interpretable linguistic indicators that annotators and models can reference when determining sentiment and extracting rationale sentences.
-The construction of NEPL followed a multi-stage, corpus-driven procedure informed by both empirical analysis and linguistic theory on media framing.
+To capture domain-specific linguistic patterns associated with negative framing, we construct a \textit{Negative Elephant Portrayal Lexicon (NEPL)}.
+The purpose of NEPL is not to assign sentiment scores, but to provide an interpretable set of lexical cues that support both human annotation and rule-based analysis.

-We began by conducting an exploratory pass over a large subset of the scraped corpus to identify recurrent lexical patterns that appear in contexts involving conflict, aggression, intrusion, or destruction attributed to elephants.
-This exploratory step relied on frequency analysis, concordance inspection, and context windows around key verbs and nouns.
-Words and multi-word expressions that consistently occurred in negatively framed contexts, such as those describing elephants attacking, entering human spaces, or causing damage, were flagged for further examination.
-In parallel, we referenced relevant literature on wildlife conflict and media framing to ensure that our lexicon captured not only direct aggression verbs but also metaphorical or sensational descriptors commonly used in journalistic narratives.

-Next, all candidate terms were manually reviewed and curated by two linguistic experts.
-This curation phase focused on removing ambiguous expressions, disambiguating context-dependent terms, and consolidating variants into canonical forms.
-Multi-word expressions such as ``rogue tusker,'' ``rampaging herd,'' and ``trampled to death'' were included when they appeared with high consistency and clear negative framing, as these phrases often contribute more strongly to sensational portrayals than isolated words.
-The experts also annotated whether each term typically functions as an action descriptor, an attribute assigned to elephants, or a framing device.
-Although we do not assign numeric weights to individual terms due to the absence of validated importance scores, this curated set forms a reliable categorical inventory of negative framing cues.

-Finally, the lexicon was validated through its use in the annotation study.
-Annotators were asked to highlight NEPL terms present in each article as part of their justification for sentiment labels.
-Their feedback during this process led to the removal of rarely used items and the addition of a small number of overlooked expressions.
-Through this iterative refinement, the lexicon became both comprehensive and tightly aligned with the linguistic practices observed in the news media corpus.
-The resulting NEPL forms a foundational resource in our analysis, enabling consistent identification of negative framing cues across both human annotation and model-based interpretation.
+The lexicon was developed in a corpus-driven and annotation-informed manner.
+First, during manual inspection of articles and the annotation process, we identified recurring words and phrases used in conflict-related reporting, including aggression verbs, fear-inducing descriptors, and fatality indicators.
+These terms were curated rather than automatically extracted, based on their repeated usage in contexts portraying elephants as dangerous, intrusive, or destructive.
+Two linguistic experts then consolidated the candidates into a structured lexicon by grouping semantically similar expressions and removing ambiguous or context-dependent items.
+Particular emphasis was placed on multi-word expressions such as ``rogue elephant'', ``trampled to death'', and ``rampaging herd'', as these phrases contribute more strongly to sensational framing than isolated words.

+NEPL was iteratively refined during the annotation study: annotators explicitly used the lexicon to highlight supporting words and phrases when assigning sentiment labels, thereby validating coverage and surfacing overlooked terms.
+The resulting lexicon is organized into six categories—aggression and violence, intrusion and invasion, destruction and damage, fear and panic, metaphorical or anthropomorphic labels, and conflict and hostility (Table~\ref{tab:nepl}).